 We take turns in being duty clinician.
 Our availability has made us victims of our own success.
 A duty clinician may deal with over 100 patient contacts each day.
 Before asking to speak with a nurse or GP, please consider if you could find the same information or advice elsewhere, for example the NHS Choices website, NHS111, your local pharmacy, dentist or optician.

-It is important that you telephone the Surgery early in the day if you may need a face-to-face appointment, in order that we can plan patient care for the day.
+It is important that you telephone the Surgery early in the day if you need advice or assessment, in order that we can plan patient care for the day.
 If you need same day help don’t wait until you’ve got home from work!

 When you telephone the practice, our Care Navigator will ask you your date of birth then name to identify you.
 If you need advice or care from a doctor or nurse consultant, they need a brief description of your problem to ensure that we can prioritise urgent care.
 The information is confidential to us and to you.
 ‘Personal’ demotes you to the bottom of the list!
-A clinician (doctor or nurse) will usually call you back within 2 hours, or before 6.30pm.
+The practice will usually call you back within 2 hours, or before 6.30pm.
 In return we ask that you are available to take our call – by a landline, with mobile reception, not engaged and not unavailable at work.
 If we can’t contact you, you have effectively missed your appointment, and we may not have the capacity to contact you again that day.
 The duty clinician can’t speak to everyone in person.
 They may send a message in reply to some straightforward contacts.

 Telephone, online and video consultations play an increasing role in GP and nurse care.
 They aren’t suitable for a lot of medical problems, but are safe, convenient for patients and clinicians, and an effective use of time when used correctly.
 You may be asked to send a photo of your problem from your mobile phone to help the doctor or nurse.
 The duty clinician will arrange a face-to-face appointment if your problem cannot be safely dealt with in a ‘remote’ consultation.